SP85691/SP85691/README.md

    -> Robotics
    -> Quantum Computing
    -> Cloud Computing

+-- All These Stuff I will Know From various Points.
+And Gain The Various types of certification of various stuffs.

 <!---
 SP85691/SP85691 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.